mdn/content/files/en-us/web/http/methods/connect/index.md

 {{Glossary("TLS")}} ({{Glossary("HTTPS")}}).
 The client asks an HTTP {{Glossary("Proxy
   server")}} to tunnel the [TCP](/en-US/docs/Glossary/TCP) connection to the desired destination.
 The proxy server then proceeds to make the connection on behalf of the client.
-Once the connection has been established by the proxy server, the
-{{Glossary("Proxy server")}} continues to proxy the TCP stream to and from the client.
+Once the connection is established, the proxy server continues to relay the TCP stream to and from the client.

 `CONNECT` is a hop-by-hop method.